Mortymus/ML_demand_forecasting/readme.md

 Users can run tests on saved models by using the `test_saved_model()` function from `model\_tester.py`, producing the plots and prints that are normally produced when the model is created.
 Run the script `create_lstm_test.py` for an example of how to run the code.
 Paths for saved models are derived from the specified hyperparameters.
 Users can specify which subfolder to find the model by using the `model_path` parameter as demonstrated in the example script.

 `create_all_articles_sales_plots.py` creates plots of all article sales, storing each plot to an individual pdf.
 The script also merges all the pdf files into a single file to make viewing them easier.
 Sales plots are stored in the folder `plots/article_sales`.

+Models in a folder and subfolders can be ranked by R2 score on test and train- ing sets by using `rank_rootdir_models.py` from `model_tester.py`.
+Subfolders to be avoided can be entered as a function parameter.
+Results are stored to the di- rectory entered to the function for ranking.
+See the script `create_model_ranking.py` for an example of how to use the function.

+All models in a folder and subfolders can be sorted by hyperparameters by us- ing `sort_rootdir_models()` from `model_tester.py`.
+Subfolders to be avoided can be entered as a function parameter.
+Results are stored to the directory en- tered to the function for sorting.
+See the script `create_model_sorting.py` for an example of how to use the function

 The remaining scripts are used for intializing the necessary files for the project, and can be found in `create_initial_files.py`.